apache/skywalking-python/docs/en/setup/Container.md

 ## How to use this image

-The images are hosted at [Docker Hub](https://hub.docker.com/r/apache/skywalking-python) and available from the `skywalking.docker.scarf.sh` endpoint.
+The images are hosted at [Docker Hub](https://hub.docker.com/r/apache/skywalking-python).

-`skywalking.docker.scarf.sh/apache/skywalking-python`
+The images come with protocol variants(gRPC, Kafka, HTTP) and base Python variants(Full, Slim).

 ### Build your Python application image on top of this image